 Brooklawn has been the site of numerous amateur and professional championships including the 1974 USGA Junior Championship, the 1979 U. S. Women’s Open, the 1987 U. S. Senior Open and the 2003 USGA Girls Championship.
 The club has a strong tradition of giving back to the game through our hosting of local and state championships including the Connecticut Open.
 We are also avid supporters of programs like The First Tee.

 The original golf course was a nine-hole layout on what was then rolling farmland.
 The course was expanded to eighteen holes in 1911.
 Almost 20 years later, A. W. Tillinghast, one of history’s premier golf architects who also designed, among others, the courses at Winged Foot Golf Club, Baltusrol Golf Club, Bethpage State Park and Quaker Ridge Golf Club, redesigned the course into its present form.
-Over the years very thoughtful changes have been made with the guidance of course architect, Ron Forse, who specializes in Tillinghast designs.
-The intent has been to assure that we maintain the integrity of what Tillinghast built but to also recognize that the modern game is different and certain adaptations are necessary.
-The golf course provides a challenge for all levels of play thanks to the design strategy of A. W. Tillinghast.
+Over the years, very thoughtful changes have been made with the guidance of course architect, Ron Forse, who specializes in Tillinghast designs.
+The intent has been to assure that we maintain the integrity of what Tillinghast built, but to also recognize that the modern game is different and certain adaptations are necessary.

 Brooklawn Country Club entered this century with a wonderful heritage to build upon.
 We have a strong family culture, great staff and a group of highly committed volunteer members who continue to build upon the fine facilities and traditions that make Brooklawn such a special place.